gustavopinto/gustavopinto.github.com/blog/_posts/2013-11-01-tips-to-attend-oopsla-with-low-budget.md

 ---
 layout: single
 title: Tips to attend OOPSLA with low budget
-subtitle: Good for PL and SE students
+excerpt: Good for PL and SE students
 year: 2013
 month: 11
 day: 1